GjjvdBurg/SyncRNG/README.md

 How
 ---

 First install the packages as stated under Installation.
-Then, in a Python script located in the same directory as `syncrng.so` and `SyncRNG.py`, you can
+Then, in Python you can do:
-do:

 ```python
 from SyncRNG import SyncRNG